What Should Be in My Customer Support Reports

 It’s important to show this information on a graph so you can better see how these issues have trended throughout the week.
 It gives you an extra layer of information you don’t get with the stats above.

-You may have a peak in unsolved tickets one week but with a graph, you can see that this peak in unsolved tickets actually only happened on Wednesday, with the rest of the week coming in below average.
-Real change can be made based on this insight like adding agents to the Wednesday group or taking a deeper dive into the tickets to see what may have caused this spike in unresolved customer issues.
+You may have a peak in unsolved tickets one week but with a graph, you can see that this peak in unsolved tickets actually only happened on Wednesday.
+The rest of the week is actually coming in below average.
+Real change can be made based on this insight like adding agents to the Wednesday group.
+Or taking a deeper dive into the tickets to see what may have caused this spike in unresolved customer issues.

 Getting Extra Depth with AI

 With an AI plugin, this information is automatically calculated and graphed for you to see.
-It gives you a further layer on top of what has been mentioned previously as you can now see these metrics related to specific customer issues.
-You can see what issues are taking up most of your agents time and what problems are trending up this week and may need further attention.
+It gives you a further layer on top of what has been mentioned previously.
+You can now see these metrics related to specific customer issues.
+You can see what issues are taking up most of your agents time.
+And you can see what problems are trending up this week and may need further attention.

 Efficiency helps you to monitor the energy effort of your team.
 It helps you do things well, successfully and without waste.
 The less touch points your customer has to deal with before their issue is solved, the better the customer experience and the cheaper your support.
 Metrics to include in this section would be: